zoffixznet/writing/perl6/20160407-Perl-6-Is-Slower-Than-My-Fat-Momma.md

     # OUTPUT:
     # 0.1711660

-That's a 2580% boost we achieved all simply switching our counter to a native `int` type.
+That's a 2580% boost we achieved by simply switching our counter to a native `int` type.

 The available types are: `int`, `int8`, `int16`, `int32`, `int64`,